Shor’s Algorithm Based on MindSpore Quantum

 f = Fraction.from_float(eigenphase).limit_denominator(N)

-r = f.denominator # Take the denominator of f to get the period r
+r = f.denominator # The denominator is the period candidate

 return r